Authenticated encryption: Encrypt-then-MAC (EtM)

-Note that key separation is mandatory (distinct keys must be used for encryption and for the keyed hash), otherwise it is potentially insecure depending on the specific encryption method and hash function used.

 Encrypt-and-MAC (E&M)

 A MAC is produced based on the plaintext, and the plaintext is encrypted without the MAC.
 The plaintext's MAC and the ciphertext are sent together.
 Used in, e.g., SSH.
 Even though the E&M approach has not been proved to be strongly unforgeable in itself, it is possible to apply some minor modifications to SSH to make it strongly unforgeable despite the approach.